Ouranosinc/scen_workflow_afr/README.md

 - reordering dimensions after calculating climate indices (required for drought code, or 'dc');
 - the function utils.coord_names was returning a set (rather than an array), and the fact that the order was not always the same from one run to another had consequences on the subsequent analyses,
-- added options 'opt_stat_clip' and 'opt_map_clip' to clip according to a polygon (default is False) when calculating statistics or generating a map.
+- added options 'opt_tbl_clip' and 'opt_map_clip' to clip according to a polygon (default is False) when calculating statistics or generating a map.

 ### v1.3.5